- About Oxford University

 JMU students can currently study at Oxford during the spring semester only.
 At Oxford, the spring contains two terms, called Hilary (Jan – March) and Trinity (April – June).
 Students will take two tutorials each term, and will receive ~24 JMU credits for the four tutorials taken over the two terms.
 JMU students will work with Dr. Linder to arrange for appropriate JMU credit.

 Tutorials are intense one-on-one Socratic lessons with a content expert.
-Tutors require students to research, read, and analyze massive amounts of material, and to write compelling essays on that material on a weekly basis.
+Tutors require students to research, read, and analyze large amounts of material, and to write compelling essays on that material on a weekly basis.
 This type of instruction is extremely challenging, and is not for the faint of heart.
 Exceptional writing ability and time management skills are essential.
+It is this intense tutorial experience that makes Oxford one of the most rewarding places to study your chosen fields.

 JMU students will be student affiliates at one of five Oxford colleges – Hertford, New, St. Catherine’s, Christ Church, Jesus – and will enjoy all the college privileges of regular Oxford students, including access to libraries, social events, clubs, and outings.
 See college websites at